 In 1970, at the YWCA National Convention, women leaders adopted the One Imperative: “To thrust our collective power towards the elimination of racism, wherever it exists, by any means necessary.”
 That same year, YWCA Minneapolis leaders championed this call and held a three-day seminar at Lyman Lodge with the purpose of combating racism.

 In 2003, with Alice Kim as Board President, YWCA Minneapolis held its first It’s Time to Talk: Forums on RaceTM to break through barriers by engaging in dialogue.
 The event continues annually, bringing together over 1,000 people to discuss facets of racism and further action for equity and inclusion in our community.

 A Look to the Future

-Today, YWCA Minneapolis is led by an all-women board of directors and a majority-women leadership team.
-In 2016, Luz María Frías joined the organization as President and CEO to carry on the organization’s legacy, offering Child Care programs with an anti-bias curriculum, Girls and Youth programs that inspire academic success and leadership skills, Racial Justice and Public Policy programs that promote and campaign for equity, and of course, our fitness centers that are inclusive and welcoming spaces for all to achieve good health.
+Today, YWCA Minneapolis is led by an all-women board of directors and a majority-women leadership team; together we offer Child Care programs with an anti-bias curriculum, Girls and Youth programs that inspire academic success and leadership skills, Racial Justice and Public Policy programs that promote and campaign for equity, and of course, our fitness centers that are inclusive and welcoming spaces for all to achieve good health.

 Only when we remember how far we’ve come, can we envision what the future can be.
 It’s thanks to all the champions of the past who decided to stand up, raise their voices and pave the way, that we have a better, more equitable community for all.